 Adolf Hungry Wolf

-Adolf Hungry Wolf was born Adolf Gutohrlein in southern Germany in 1944 to a Swiss father and a Hungarian mother.
+Adolf Hungry Wolf was born Adolf Gutohrle in in southern Germany in 1944 to a Swiss father and a Hungarian mother.
 At age ten he moved with his parents to California.
 With earnings from his paper route, he bought a plot of land in the mountains and began listening to the stories of an elderly Indian couple.
-Pondering a law career, he traveled as a young man to the annual North American Indian Says celebration.
+Pondering a law career, he traveled as a young man to the annual North American Indian Days celebration.
 There he met White Calf and became engrossed with the Blackfeet land and people.
 White Calf eventually gave Adolf his first ceremonial initiations.

 Adolf Hungry Wolf did not simply study the Blackfoot peoples.
 He lived among them for decades, married into the Hungry Wolf clan and raised his family according to Blackfoot traditions.
 He came to receive the respect and admiration of many of the tribal elders for his self-sacrifice and devotion to preserving their history and way of life.